anisharkat/anisharkat/README.md

 - 🌱 I’m currently learning **Django**

-- 👨‍💻 All of my projects are available at [https://www.anis-harkat.tk](https://www.anis-harkat.tk)
+- 👨‍💻 All informations about me are available at [https://www.anis-harkat.tk](https://www.anis-harkat.tk)

 - 💬 Ask me about **Django**